Gmabatah93/PEOPLE_ANALYTICS_ChurnPrediction/README.md

 2. Develop a model to predict Churn

 ### Data Collection
+> This dataset is a fictional HR dataset created by IBM Data Scientists.
+There is not much background information about where the data is sourced, what each data point means or how each variable is measured .
+However based on the data I infer that it may be a company related to the production and sales of Pharmaceuticals.
+For this project I will be analyzing the data to find drivers of churn and develop a model.

 _The dataset did not come with predefined description.
 My idea of what each variable means is listed_

 Feature | Description